 Is there a travel ban in operation in the weekend in France?
 Then it is not possible to unload on Monday morning at 06.00 hours in the South of France.
 But deliveries on Fridays are also a problem – as a rule, trucks do not drive home without a fresh load.
 And on Friday afternoons there’s not much time left to load new goods.
 The transport company might decide to let the truck return empty to ensure it arrives home before the travel ban takes force.
 But the journey may also be postponed to after the weekend.
 In both cases, a surcharge is often levied.

 So we recommend factoring the European freight travel bans into your planning schedule.
 Take account for instance of the route a truck has to travel through other countries where a travel ban may be in force.
 This helps to prevent unnecessary costs and delays.

-As a rule, travel bans apply to general freight traffic heavier than 7.5 tons.
-However, there are some exceptions to this rule.
-The transport of perishable goods is often exempted from travel bans, as are live animals.
+Driving bans are generally only valid for goods transport heavier than 7.5 tonnes.
+However, there are a few exceptions to this rule.
+For example, transport of perishable goods is often exempt from driving bans, as are live animals.
 The exemptions differ for each country.
-If in doubt, mail or call your Ritra Cargo contact person.
+In case of doubt, please contact your Ritra Cargo contact person.

 This overview is compiled by us with the utmost care.
 However, to do so we are dependent on third-party information.
 This may mean the overview is not completely up to date.Ander belangrijk nieuws